ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   measurement from which it was generated.

-* Aggregators can compute secret shares of the aggregate result by aggregating their shares locally into "aggregate shares", which may later be combined into the aggregate result.
+* Aggregators can compute secret shares of the aggregate result by aggregating their shares locally into "aggregate shares", which may later be merged into the aggregate result.

+DAP is not compatible with all VDAFs.
+DAP only supports VDAFs whose aggregation results are independent of the order in which measurements are aggregated (see
-Note that some VDAFs allow measurements to be aggregated multiple times, each time with a different aggregation parameter; however, DAP only allows each measurement to be aggregated once.
-Similarly, some VDAFs produce aggregate values which depend on the order in which the measurements are aggregated;
+{{Section 4.4.1 of !VDAF}}).
+Some VDAFs may involve three or more Aggregators, but DAP requires exactly two Aggregators.
+Some VDAFs allow measurements to be aggregated multiple times with a different aggregation parameter.
+DAP may be compatible with such VDAFs, but only allows each measurement to be aggregated once.
-however, DAP only supports VDAFs whose aggregation results are independent of the order in which measurements are aggregated (see {{Section 4.4.1 of !VDAF}}).

 ## System Architecture {#system-architecture}

-The overall system architecture is shown in {{dap-topology}}.

 ~~~ aasvg
 .--------.